brimdata/zed/zng/docs/spec.md

 records.
 The contents of the each frame must be read in the order they appear in the stream.

-To process every individual record in a stream in reverse order, an implementation must buffer the contents of each frame in memory.
+To process every individual record in a stored stream in reverse relative to the order they are stored, an implementation must buffer the contents of each frame in memory.
+Of course, this is only useful in conjunction with information about how the stored records are sorted, whether that is conveyed by in-band ordering hints (see previous section) or some other out-of-band information.
 It is up to individual implementations to choose an appropriate frame size to balance the tradeoff between this memory cost and the overhead of frame markers and repeated type definitions.